Robert E. Lee Monument (Charlottesville, Virginia): Attempts to remove the statue

+At the 2012 Virginia Festival of the Book, Charlottesville City Council member Kristin Szakos commented that she thought the city should discuss taking its Confederate monuments down.
+She recalled that her audience was shocked and she began receiving threats.
+At one point in 2015, someone spray-painted "Black Lives Matter" on the base of the Lee statue, but the city soon cleaned it.

+In March 2016, high-schooler Zyahna Bryant sent an open letter to the Charlottesville City Council titled "Change the Name of Lee Park and Remove the Statue".
+She was inspired by an earlier school assignment on making change and the activism of Bree Newsome around Confederate flag removal a year before.
+Bryant expanded her letter into a Change.org petition, gathering hundreds of signatures.
+She wrote in the petition: "As a teenager in Charlottesville that identifies as black, I am offended every time I pass it.
+I am reminded over and over again of the pain of my ancestors and all of the fighting that they had to go through for us to be where we are now".

-In March 2016, Charlottesville's Vice Mayor Wes Bellamy publicly called on the City Council to remove the Lee statue and rename Lee Park, saying that the statue's presence "disrespected" parts of the community, and that he had "spoken with several different people who have said they have refused to step foot (sic) in that park because of what that statue and the name of that park represents.
+A few days later, Charlottesville's Vice Mayor Wes Bellamy publicly called on the city council to remove the Lee statue and rename Lee Park, saying that the statue's presence "disrespected" parts of the community, and that he had "spoken with several different people who have said they have refused to step foot (sic) in that park because of what that statue and the name of that park represents.
 And we can't have that in the city of Charlottesville."
 Local NAACP head Rick Turner supported removal, calling Lee a terrorist.
 Others accused the council and Bellamy of disregarding Lee's historical significance, overlooking his importance to Virginia, sowing division, and trying to rewrite history.
-A petition to remove the statue was initiated, with wording saying the statue represented "hate" and was a "subliminal message of racism".
+Bryant commented: "Keeping a statue here is representing hate and a subliminal message of racism that has existed in Charlottesville for a very long time".

-In April 2016, the City Council appointed a special commission, named the Blue Ribbon Commission on Race, Monuments and Public Spaces, to recommend to city officials how to best handle issues surrounding the statues of Stonewall Jackson in Court Square and Lee in Lee Park, as well as other landmarks and monuments.
+In April 2016, the city council appointed a special commission, named the Blue Ribbon Commission on Race, Monuments and Public Spaces, to recommend to city officials how to best handle issues surrounding the statues of Stonewall Jackson in Court Square and Lee in Lee Park, as well as other landmarks and monuments.
 Early in November 2016, the Blue Ribbon Commission voted 6–3 to let both statues remain in place.
 On November 28, 2016, it voted 7–2 to remove the Lee statue to McIntire Park in Charlottesville and 8–1 to keep the Jackson statue in place, delivering a final report with that recommendation to the Charlottesville City Council in December.

-On February 6, 2017, the City Council voted 3-2 to remove the Lee statue and, unanimously, to rename Lee Park.
+On February 6, 2017, the city council voted 3-2 to remove the Lee statue and, unanimously, to rename Lee Park.
+By June, the city council unanimously passed a resolution to name Lee Park to Emancipation Park and Jackson Park to Justice Park.